 2. Product Demonstration

-A great test that new support reps should take before getting on the phones is a product demonstration.
-Product demonstrations are deep-dives that make sure service reps know the product or service inside and out.
+A product demonstration is a great test for new support reps before getting on the phone.
+Product demonstrations are deep dives that ensure service reps know the product or service inside and out.

-Reps should be tasked with giving a 10-15 minute product presentation and demonstration — walking a prospective "customer" through everything they need to know to successfully start using it themselves.
+Reps should be tasked with giving a 10-15 minute product presentation and demonstration — walking a prospective “customer” through everything they need to know to start using it themselves successfully.

 Managers should listen for their ability to succinctly and clearly explain complicated topics — and to make sure they know how to use and explain every facet of the product, its website or app, and its features.